 It’s about managing money and capital in the real world: making practical financial decisions that can add value to a business and the economy.

-Finance focuses on several main areas – investments (including portfolio theory); corporate finance (how businesses make internal financial decisions); derivatives (the study of financial securities deriving their value from other assets’ values); international finance (finance across borders) and personal finance.
+Finance focuses on investments (including portfolio theory); corporate finance (how businesses make internal financial decisions); derivatives (the study of financial securities deriving their value from other assets’ values); and international finance (finance across borders).

 Why study Finance?

-There are no required subjects to study finance at Otago.
-But students who choose finance usually have an interest in making decisions about how to manage and allocate money and resources.
-It’s helpful if you’ve studied economics, accounting, mathematics or statistics at school, but these are not essential.
+There are no required subjects for studying Finance at Otago, but students who choose Finance usually have an interest in making decisions about managing and allocating money and resources.
+It’s helpful if you’ve studied Economics, Accounting, Mathematics or Statistics at school, but these are not essential.